Global Inflammation Think Tank

 The Rennert Chair of Aging Research, Professor of Medicine and Genetics and

 Director, Nathan Shock Center of Excellence in the Biology of Aging, Albert Einstein College of Medicine

-Director, Charles Bronfman Institute for Personalized Medicine and Ward-Coleman Chair for Translational Genetics, Icahn School of Medicine at Mount Sinai
+Dean of Translational Genetics and Director, The Charles Bronfman Institute for Personalized Medicine, Icahn School of Medicine at Mount Sinai

 Professor of Cardiology, Karolinska Institute and Karolinska University Hospital, Stockholm

 Irene Heinz Given Professor of Immunology and Infectious Diseases, Departments of Immunology and Infectious Diseases and of Molecular Metabolism, Harvard Chan School of Public Health

 Professor of Medicine, Chief, Division of Pulmonary, Critical Care, and Sleep Medicine and Senior Director, Clinical Research Strategy and Growth, University of Arizona College of Medicine-Phoenix; Physician Executive Director, Banner - University Lung Institute